TheonlyIcebear/Bloxflip-Rain-Joiner/README.md

 You also need to create an account at [SerpApi](https://serpapi.com/dashboard) to get a api key for the reverse image search part

-after signing up your key should be on the dashboard page
+After signing up your key should be on the dashboard page
 ![image](https://user-images.githubusercontent.com/78031685/200986272-2227615e-df45-4689-b37d-2731130137c7.png)